 Boil 1 tsp of tulsi leaves and half a teaspoon of powdered cinnamon in one cup of water and use it as a mouthwash.

-Camphene found in tulsi is known to have a cooling and soothing effect on ones skin.
-Taking a bath every day with a decoction of tulsi mixed with the water you bathe in and washing your face with it too can help improve the condition of your skin greatly.
+Camphene found in tulsi is known to have a cooling and soothing effect on one’s skin.
+Taking a bath every day with a decoction of tulsi mixed with the water you bathe in and washing your face with it too can help improve the condition of your skin significantly.
 Apply the tulsi paste to the affected area on your skin for best results.
-Consuming these leaves too can have good results on your skin.
+Consuming these leaves also can have excellent effects on your skin.
 Apply the leaves externally on your skin to remove the excess oil for good results.

-Headaches that have been caused by sinus pressure, migraines, cough, high blodd pressure or cold can be cured using tulsi.
-The camphene, cineol, carvacrol and methyl chavicol content of tulsi are known to have anticongestive, sedatve, disinfectant and analgesic properties that help keep discomfort under control.
-For best results a paste of sandalwood and tulsi should be applied to your forehead before you fall asleep.
+Headaches that have been caused by sinus pressure, migraines, cough, high blood pressure or cold can be cured using tulsi.
+The camphene, cineol, carvacrol and methyl chavicol content of tulsi are known to have anti congestive, sedative, disinfectant and analgesic properties that help keep the discomfort under control.
+For best results, a paste of sandalwood and tulsi should be applied to your forehead before you fall asleep.

-Speak with a Registered Holistic Nutritionist or get in touch with a Homeopath to learn how you can use tulsi to the best of its abilities to get better and stay healthy.
+Make an appointment with Hermeet Singh Suri (HOM, BSc., RHN, Epigeneticist) at The Homeopathic Plus Centre and learn how you can use tulsi to the best of its abilities to get better and stay healthy.